A bowl filled with homemade dog food, featuring cooked ground beef, chopped greens, and vegetables on a marble surface.

 • Coconut oil – a dog friendly cooking oil

-• Turmeric - used for it's anti-inflammatory properties
+• Turmeric – used for it’s anti-inflammatory properties.
+Add a pinch of black pepper to help absorbtion.

-How to Make Ground Beef Homemade Dog Food
+How to Make Ground Beef Dog Food Recipe

 We make this dog food in a skillet or large saucepan.
 Ensure that the meat is cooked thoroughly but don’t over cook it.